- Why are hackers interested in my computer?

 Why are hackers interested in my computer?

 - Hackers will make use of our systems to hack into other systems.
 By establishing a long chain of computers which the hacker has access to, the hacker can attack a commercial, government or military site without being caught.
 For example, if the hacker attacks a military computer, the military will see the attack from computer A, the owners of computer A might look and see that they were hacked by computer B, the owners of computer B were hacked from computer C, and so on.
-If any computer along the way cannot establish where they were broken in from, the authorities will be unable to track the hacker back to his home computer.
+If any computer along the way cannot establish where they were broken in from, the authorities will be unable to track the hacker back to their home computer.

 - Another common motivation for hacking into a computer system is to set up services on the system (such as IRC, P2P servers) for the individual's own use.
 By stealing resources in this way, the hacker does not affect any one particular user, but degrades service in a way that affects the system as a whole and by extension all users.